 See the 'Life's a ship...' page for details of this attribution.
 The bowl is finely potted and was likely made in the 1840s.

-The mug below has an almost identical transfer to the one above, and may even be from the same transfer plate.
-Ian Sharp attributes it to Thomas Fell, again from the 1840s.
+The mug below appears to be from the same transfer plate as the items above.
+Although, Ian Sharp attributes it to Thomas Fell, again from the 1840s.